christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 - Hays's daughter married into the family of Myer Myers, a prominent New York silversmith who made objects for George Washington.

-How to use this: Hays was not a marginal figure.
+Hays was not a marginal figure.
 He was the head of the most influential fraternal organization in Massachusetts, with direct personal relationships to Paul Revere and other revolutionaries.
 He successfully lobbied to remove Christian language from a revolutionary loyalty oath in 1775 — fifteen years before the Seixas-Washington exchange.
 This shows a pattern: Jewish leaders using their institutional positions (Masonic lodges, merchant networks) to dissolve Christian particularity in civic oaths and legal documents.

 #### 9.2 Moses Seixas and the Washington Exchange (1790): Jewish Leaders Dictating the Terms of American Citizenship